groundhog2k/distroless-azul-jre/README.md

 This project creates a distroless Azul JRE docker image (for a headless java runtime)

-It's based on Azul Java JRE as runtime and the needed glibc libraries which are taken from latest Debian-Slim image.
+It's based on Azul Java JRE as runtime and the needed glibc libraries which are taken distroless-base-image.

 ## How it was created

 The Dockerfile was reduced to 3 sections:

-1. Download and unpack necessary files from Debian rootfs - (distroless layer)
-2. Get latest Debian slim docker image - (jre layer)
+1. Get latest Debian slim docker image, download and unpack Azul JRE - (jre layer)
-3. Merge content of "distroless layer" and "jre layer" into a new blank image
+2. Merge content of "distroless layer" and "jre layer" into a new blank image
-4. Make sure the default user of the image is not a root user.
+3. Make sure the default user of the image is not a root user.
 (UID 1001)

 ## Important to know